DisciplinaOU/disciplina-profiles/readme.md

   hostname ec2-13-231-105-137.ap-northeast-1.compute.amazonaws.com
 ```

+And also that rebooting the builder node will close the sshfs connection,
+making the nixops statefile evaporate mid-run.
+This is bad, as you might have
+guessed.
+If you need to reboot the builder, for example to change instance
+types, copy the statefile onto your computer first, then copy it back when the
+builder is back up.

 ## Deploying the builder

 There are three bits of state that nixops can not replicate from scratch easily.